 A popular and tranquil island paradise, the Maldives have a good mixture of the large and the little, with year-round diving in mostly calm conditions.

 Check out DIVE’s guide to the best dive resorts in the Maldives

 Blue holes, caves, sunken Spanish galleons, dolphins, and top of the list on many divers’ itineraries, the awesome close encounters with Tiger Sharks.

 Lembongan (Bali) and Lembeh (North Sulawesi) – Indonesia.

-Lembongan for the resident population of manta meaning sightings are almost guaranteed; Lembeh for the weird and wonderful muck diving critters.
+Lembongan and its neighour, Nusa Penida, for the resident population of manta rays, meaning sightings are almost guaranteed, plus the seasonal appearance each year of the giant southern mola.
+Lembeh for it’s out of the wya tranquility and its weird and wonderful muck diving critters.